ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 "test:unit:watch": "vue-cli-service test:unit --watch --coverage"
 ```

-### Test-Driven Development vs. Testing as an Afterthought

-When testing is at the core of an application's development cycle, this is known as [Test-Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
-Writing tests first is a different mindset than writing tests after the application code.
-Writing tests before changing the codebase requires exceptional discipline.
-Unless it is well-practiced, testing will always be more an afterthought than a designing methodology.
-The good news is once there are written tests, then the shift in mindset can begin to occur, and the power of TDD can begin to take hold.

 With enough tests to bring the coverage reports up to compliant levels (generally think >80% but be sure to hit any edge cases!), the console output may look more like this:

 ![Unit Testing Output with Full Code Coverage](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/10/VueUnitTestingOutputFullCodeCoverage.png)

+### Awareness of Where We are Headed

-Thinking ahead while writing the tests to the refactoring/TypeScript step, here are a few opportunities for improvement:
+Thinking ahead while writing the tests to the TypeScript and refactoring steps, here are a few opportunities for improvement:

 1. The default "`grid`" value of "`[[false]]`" within "`data()`" is an incorrect placeholder.
 1. There are variable name typos, inconsistent function names, and [confusing function responsibilities](https://en.wikipedia.org/wiki/Single-responsibility_principle).